vfarcic/devops24/manuscript/04-helm.md

 ## Installing Helm

-Helm is a client/server type of application.
+Helm is currently[^tillerremoval] a client/server type of application.
 We'll start with a client.
 Once we have it running, we'll use it to install the server (Tiller) inside our newly created cluster.

 The Helm client is a command line utility responsible for the local development of Charts, managing repositories, and interaction with the Tiller.
 Tiller server, on the other hand, runs inside a Kubernetes cluster and interacts with Kube API.
 It listens for incoming requests from the Helm client, combines Charts and configuration values to build a release, installs Charts and tracks subsequent releases, and is in charge of upgrading and uninstalling Charts through interaction with Kube API.